Konamiman/Nextor/.ai/PLAN.md

 - Nextor will always assign absolute sector 0 of the device to the drive at mapping time.
 - FDISK will list the device but will not allow to operate on it, same as it happens now with e.g. offline devices.
-- This implies that a boot time the device will get exactly one drive assigned (but later w'll discuss about ghost drives).
+- This implies that a boot time the device will get exactly one drive assigned (but later we'll discuss about ghost drives).
 - F_GPART will always return the same result as for a regular block device that doesn't have any partition defined.

 ## Formatting support